How To Build Your eLearning Portfolio

 Selecting the right online portfolio platform to display your work examples is essential.
 Whether you are using a content management system or a free site, you'll want to ensure that the design, layout, and navigation are all well planned and carefully organized.
 You may want to consider a site that gives you the opportunity to create thumbnails of your projects where your potential clients or employers can click on to learn more about.
 Be creative about your portfolio design without comprising professionalism.
 When designing your online eLearning portfolio, don't forget to include contact information and background information about your professional experience and your education.
 Also, if at all possible, include client reviews or recommendations.
 However, be sure that your eLearning portfolio is succinct and free of irrelevant information and images.
 You ultimately want it to be informative, but not cluttered and chaotic.

-- Use a Variety of Multimedia Elements and eLearning software.
+4. Use A Variety Of Multimedia Elements And eLearning Software

 Do not forget to include multimedia elements, such as podcasts and videos, when creating your eLearning portfolio.
 Clients and employers typically like to see a range of emerging or popular eLearning technologies in examples, because this lets them know that you are ready and willing to be on the cutting edge of eLearning design and development.
 Take this opportunity to show them that you are well versed in slideshow design, or that you are knowledgeable about how to create effective podcasts.
 By looking at your eLearning portfolio your potential clients or employers will realize that you not only know how to use eLearning software, but that you also know how to use such eLearning tools to achieve performance or learning objectives.

-- Create Different eLearning Portfolios for Different Audiences or Niches.
+5. Create Different eLearning Portfolios For Different Audiences Or Niches

-- Develop an Online Presence to Enhance Your Credibility.
+6. Develop An Online Presence To Enhance Your Credibility

 Yes, to create an online eLearning portfolio that shows off your strengths and talents may be time consuming.
-However, with these tips on-hand you can develop an eLearning portfolio that conveys your skills and puts you a notch (or even two) above the other candidates vying for your next project.
+However, with these tips on-hand you can develop an eLearning portfolio that conveys your skills and puts you a notch above the other candidates vying for your next project.

 Last but not least, you may find valuable the Top 10 eLearning Skills That eLearning Professionals Should Have article.
 In this article I will delve into the top 10 eLearning skills that will turn you into an ideal eLearning professional regardless of the niche, learning environment, or target audience.